Royal Air Maroc

 RAM is wholly owned by the Moroccan Government, and has its headquarters on the grounds of Casablanca-Anfa Airport.
 It joined the Oneworld alliance in 2020.

 From its base at Mohammed V International Airport, the carrier operates a domestic network in Morocco, scheduled international flights to Africa, Asia, Europe, and North and South America, and occasional charter flights that include Hajj services.
+As of November 2023, the airline serves 45 countries and 134 routes.